Stefani-Lab/SIMPLER/README.md

  In the software documentation ("Supplementary Software Documentation.pdf"), users will find a detailed description of how to load files, set the different parameters, calculate z-coordinates of single molecules, and run the different operations available.

 # Requirements
  Matlab 2015a and newer, Curve Fitting Tool installed.

+ For users who do not have Matlab license, Matlab Runtime 9.6 (R2019a) is requiered, which is free and can be downloaded from the web (https://se.mathworks.com/products/compiler/matlab-runtime.html).
+Alternatively, if users directly download the standalone SIMPLER application, the installer will detect whether Matlab Runtime is installed or not, and download it if it cannot find it.

 # Usage

+ For users without Matlab license:

+ The standalone application installer will create a folder called "application", which will contain the "run_SIMPLER.exe" executable.
+By clicking on this file, SIMPLER will automatically run.

+ For users with Matlab license:

- To use this software in GUI form, set the folder containing the software files (SIMPLER Supplementary Software.zip) as the current directory in Matlab and run in Matlab's command window:
+ To use this software in GUI form through Matlab, set the folder containing the software files (SIMPLER Supplementary Software.zip) as the current directory in Matlab and run in Matlab's command window:

  run_SIMPLER